jinman36/reading-notes/201n21/readings/class-14.md

 }
 ```
 ### Swing
-- requires all of the follwoing - then the lower css tag to identify the hover element for this feature
+- requires all of the following - then the lower css tag to identify the hover element for this feature
 ```CSS
 @-webkit-keyframes swing
 {